meppu/surreal/examples/erlang_rebar3/README.md

    rebar3 compile
    ```

-5. Make sure to update connection URL in `src/example_sup.ex` for your environment.
+5. Make sure to update connection URI in `src/example_sup.erl` for your environment.

 ## Running the Example